Link87/Necromancer/README.md

-# A Compiler for the ZOMBIE Programming Language
+# An Interpreter for the ZOMBIE Programming Language